Fairness in question when it comes to daily coronavirus testing of college athletes

 She said she doesn't know of any testing shortages on college campuses in Minnesota.

-The Minnesota Student Association, the university’s undergraduate student government, has advocated to the Board of Regents for more student testing, though a policy like the Big Ten’s for about 30,000 students plus faculty and staff seems currently unrealistic.
+The Minnesota Student Association (MSA), the university's undergraduate student government, has advocated to the Board of Regents for more student testing, though a policy like the Big Ten's for about 30,000 students plus faculty and staff seems currently unrealistic.

-“We have been expressing our concerns,” Shelby Jacobson, the group’s communications director, said.
-“Our No. 1 priority is keeping students healthy.
-And getting them increased testing is part of that.”
+"We have been expressing our concerns," said Shelby Jacobson, MSA's communications director.
+"Our No.1 priority is keeping students healthy.
+And getting them increased testing is part of that."

-Per the university’s online COVID-19 dashboard, the campus administered just 305 tests in the week ending Friday.
+Per the university's online COVID-19 dashboard, the campus administered just 305 tests in the week ending Friday.
 The University of Illinois tests all undergraduates twice per week.
-Minnesota’s weekly positivity rate — skewed from testing few people who are mostly symptomatic — is more than 17%, while Illinois’ is below 1% and the national rate hovers around 5%.
+Minnesota's weekly positivity rate — skewed because the school tests few people, and the ones tested are mostly symptomatic — is more than 17%, while Illinois' is below 1% and the national rate hovers around 5%.

 Demmer prefers Illinois' strategy to Minnesota's partly for that accuracy reason, though there is debate in the medical community for and against both.

-The state has averaged about 23,400 tests per day over the past week, peaking at 32,077 on Thursday.
-It aims to increase to about 50,000 per day soon, said Daniel Huff, Minnesota Department of Health assistant commissioner.
+The state has averaged about 23,400 tests per day throughout the past week, peaking at 32,077 on Thursday.
+It aims to increase tests to about 50,000 per day soon, said Daniel Huff, Minnesota Department of Health assistant commissioner.

 Minnesota might need that, with an expected surge coming from colder weather, flu season and more gathering indoors.